icl-utk-edu/blaspp/INSTALL.md

         library goes in ${prefix}/lib

     CMAKE_BUILD_TYPE
         Type of build.
+One of:
-        Release
+        [empty]         default compiler optimization          (no flags)
-        Debug
+        Debug           no optimization, with asserts          (-O0 -g) Release         optimized, no asserts, no debug info   (-O3 -DNDEBUG) RelWithDebInfo  optimized, no asserts, with debug info (-O2 -DNDEBUG -g) MinSizeRel      Release, but optimized for size        (-Os -DNDEBUG)

 With CMake, options are specified on the command line using `-Doption=value` syntax (not as environment variables), such as: